-More and more I travel in Berlin, the more I realize that speaking German is not an asset but a necessity.
-The very rare occasions when I manage to ask or say a complete idea in German, without sounding completely out of it (still retaining a terrible accent i’m sure) I usually get much more positive responses from people in Germany.
+More and more I visit Berlin, the more I realize that speaking German is not an asset but a necessity.
+The very rare occasions when I manage to ask or say a complete idea in German, without sounding completely out of it (still retaining a terrible accent I’m sure) I usually get much more positive responses from people in Germany.

 As for that nice building, it is the parliament.
 It represents the German democracy; it’s huge (German bureaucracy too!).